freeipa/freeipa.github.io/_sources/page/Contribute/Code.rst

-Update Pagure ticket
+Update Codeberg ticket
 ----------------------------------------------------------------------------------------------

-We use Pagure for work coordination.
+We use Codeberg for work coordination.
 Please be so kind and assign the ticket you are working on to yourself.
 It is just a few clicks and it prevents people from working on the same thing at the same time without knowing about each other.

--  `Find a ticket <https://pagure.io/freeipa/issues>`__ related to your work.
+-  `Find a ticket <https://codeberg.org/freeipa/freeipa>`__ related to your work.

    -  Maybe the ticket does not exist.
 If you consider the code change